skolchin/gbr/README.md

 ## Changelog

-18/09/2019:
+22/09/2019:

 * Line/edges detection completelly rewritten to simplify the code.
-Now only HoughLines detection algorithm is used.
+HoughLinesP detection is now optional and runs only if threshold/minlen params set.

 04/09/2019: